Welcome to

 Engineering students support each other through student-run peer mentoring initiatives

-Our students come from 100+ countries around the world
+Our students come from 100+ countries around the world, and international students comprise 28% of students in first year

 Women make up nearly 40% of our students